mozilla/addons-server/docs/topics/api/collections.rst

     :>json string slug: The name used in the URL.
     :>json string url: The (absolute) collection detail URL.
     :>json string uuid: A unique identifier for this collection; primarily used to count addon installations that come via this collection.

+If the ``with_addons`` parameter is passed then :ref:`addons in the collection<collection-addon-detail>` are returned along with the detail.
+Add-ons returned are limited to the first 25 in the collection, in the default sort (popularity, descending).
+Filtering is as per :ref:`collection addon list endpoint<collection-addon-filtering-param>` - i.e. defaults to only including public add-ons.
+Additional add-ons can be returned from the :ref:`Collection Add-on list endpoint<collection-addon-list>`.

+.. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/collections/(string:collection_slug)/?with_addons

+    .. _collection-detail-object-with-addons:

+    :query string filter: The :ref:`filter <collection-addon-filtering-param>` to apply.
+    :>json int id: The id for the collection.
+    :>json int addon_count: The number of add-ons in this collection.
+    :>json array addons: An array of :ref:`addons with notes<collection-addon-detail>`.

+... rest as :ref:`collection detail response<collection-detail-object>`

 ------